 However, there is some promising news.
 Biogen, has announced that they are in discussions with NICE and NHS England to put an interim access scheme in place.
 This scheme, known as a Managed Access Agreement (MAA), could give others with SMA access to the treatment while further data and evidence are gathered over several years.

 Time is key and it is crucial nusinersen is not subjected to any delays during the NICE assessment process.
 Please help us push for the MAA to be implemented as soon as possible by writing to your MP and asking for their support.
 Find out more about how to do this here.

-You can read more about the NICE process and what has happened thus far here as well as what happens for the rest of the UK.
+You can read more about the NICE process and what has happened thus far here.

 As soon as we know more about the next steps in the appraisal we will let you know.
 You can keep up to date by signing up for our monthly E-newsletter.